 I worked in Television Network Operations for decades.
 After TV, I worked for the City of New York.
 I have since retired.
 I now have the time I need to devote to writing more often and more seriously.

 I have been writing all my life, for my own self-exploration, deep within myself.
 I have explored the "Bats in the Belfrys of the Windmills of my mind" for my own amusement.
 I have written some very funny as well as very sad stories.
 I have completed my first novel, "Round Coffin: The triumph of love over death."

 I believe that I have been blessed with a restless mind and the ability to see through more than just my own eyes; a quality which is very helpful for a writer.
 I like to write myself into a corner, and then figure out how to write myself out of it.
 I like to explore the strength and the weaknesses of my characters as well as their human foibles.
 I like to put them in stressful situations and see how they react, what they feel and what they do.
 I also like to see how these situations change them, how it changes the priorities in their lives.
 I also like my characters to face moral dilemmas, and see what choices they make.
 I like to see how the decisions they make affects their own lives and the lives of others.
 As a writer, I strive to be artistic with my words and ideas arranged in sensible, maybe even beautifully orchestrated sentences.
 I believe that a writer is an artist, a painter with words.
 A blank page is his canvas.

-I write fiction, generally aimed at the Women's Market, but also for other genres as well, so as not to limit myself.
+I write Literary fiction, generally aimed at the Women's Market, but also in other genres as well, so as not to limit myself.
 I have written a number of short stories and I have completed my next novel "A Love To Die For."